 Bad breath is very common among those suffering with bad breath.
 Oral probiotic use has become a promising field of study and has helped many who a plagued by this embarrassing issue.
 Much like probiotics that are used for gut health, oral probiotics contain certain strains of good bacteria existing in the oral cavity.
 These good bacteria will crowd out the bad breath causing bad bacteria.

 Please consider doing something to treat your dry mouth.
 As mentioned earlier, you may be setting yourself up for other oral health issues if you do not manage this condition.
 As a dental professional, I urge you to adopt a better than average approach to maintaining oral health if you suffer from dry mouth symptoms.
 I encourage you to try Xylimelts.
-They are not sold in stores but can be purchased at the best price available on Amazon.
+They are not sold in stores but can be purchased for the best price from Amazon or at OraCoat.com.
 Please leave any questions and comments you may have about the product below.
 Your positive experiences will benefit other readers and I would be happy to help!